petercroce/florida-aquatic-gems/README.md

 Florida Aquatic Gems website
 ===

-This repository is the website for [Florida Aquatic Gems](http://www.floridaaquaticgems.com/).
+This repository is the website for [Florida Aquatic Gems](http://www.floridaaquaticgems.com/) by New York Ave, LLC.

 FAQ
 ===